VerticalRelevance/Performance-Testing-Blueprint/README.md

 This repo has the following directories based on the recommendations in the playbook.

+`characterization` These are where the characterization code for the various types of performance tests live.

+`chart` This folder has the helm chart used to deploy to EKS.
+Using chart from [here](https://github.com/deliveryhero/helm-charts).

 `components` These are the files that make the calls to each service.
 Separated here by resources.
 Imagine each of the components here having its own prod repo and pipeline associated with it.

 `locustfiles` These are the entrypoints into the performance test framework; here it is locust.